-5. Elementary Security Services
+5. Elementary Security Techniques

-The goals defined in Section 4 will be fulfilled by means of underlying elementary services, provided by one or several technological building blocks.
-This section only focuses on these elementary services.
+The goals defined in Section 4 will be fulfilled by means of underlying security techniques, provided by one or several technological building blocks.
+This section only focuses on these elementary security techniques.
+Some general techniques traditionally available are:

-The services traditionally listed are: